razorblade23/SmartDarts_v2/README.md

 ### Current Capabilities:
 - **Dartboard Integration**:
   - Uses GPIO pins to connect and interact with physical electronic dartboards.
   - Configurable for various dartboard models via a guided initialization process.
 This allows you to map specific pins to numbers on the dartboard.
+(WORK IN PROGRESS)

 - **Player Support**:
   - Supports up to 8 players in a single game session.
+(WORK IN PROGRESS)

 - **Game Modes**:
   1. **X01**:
      - Popular game modes such as 301, 501, 701, and more.
+(WORK IN PROGRESS
   2. **Cricket**:
      - Full support for this strategic dart game.
+(WORK IN PROGRESS)

+- **Simulation Mode**:
+ - Its possible to run the application in simulation mode.
+This DOES NOT require hardware components, wiring and physical dartboard, and is used for testing the application logic.

 ### Work in Progress:
 - Enhanced user interface.
-- Additional game modes.
+- Additional game modes and options.
 - Advanced analytics and scoring breakdowns.
 - Remote game hosting and multiplayer support.